brianritchie1312/icat.ansible/README.md

 --------

 To run the selenium tests (Topcat UI testing), you will need python 2.7.

-This test is not automatically run by ansible, however if 'selenium: true' is set in config.yml or a preset it will setup the environment for the script to be run by travis or a user.
+This test is NOT automatically run by ansible, however if 'selenium: true' is set in config.yml or a preset it will setup the environment for the script to be run by travis or a user.

 Example:
 ```Shell